digicatapult/shared-workflows/README.md

 4. **Build (Optional)**: Runs a build command if specified, useful for projects that need compilation before SBOM generation.
 5. **Generate SBOM**: Uses the selected tool (`@cyclonedx/cyclonedx-npm` or `@cyclonedx/cdxgen`) to generate the SBOM.
 6. **Upload Artifact**: Optionally uploads the generated SBOM file as a workflow artifact.
+7. **Upload SBOM to Dependency Track**: Optionally uploads the CycloneDX SBOM to a DT server.
+Docker Scout SBOMs are currently incompatible with DT due to inaccuracies in the CycloneDX spec implementation; CycloneDX-NPM is a more faithful implementation.
+To upload successfully, the step must have a DT hostname via the `DTRACK_HOSTNAME` secret and an API key (`DTRACK_APIKEY`) with both the `BOM_UPLOAD` and `PROJECT_CREATION_UPLOAD` permissions.

 ### [NPM Static Checks](.github/workflows/static-checks-npm.yml)